jeromecoupe/webstoemp/src/blogposts/2019-08-17-headless-cms-graphql-api-eleventy.md

 ## Generate individual posts with 11ty

 Using the same pagination feature, we can also easily generate all our indivisual pages.
+The only trick here is to use pagination with a size of 1, combined with dynamic permalinks.
 Here is the full code for `src/blogposts/entry.njk`:

 ```twig
 {% raw %}